leangjia/blender_docs/manual/getting_started/installing/linux.rst

 Updating from blender.org
 -------------------------

-When a update for Blender is released, it can be downloaded directly from the `Blender website <https://blender.org/download/>`__ and installed using the steps described in the section `Install from blender.org`_.
+When an update for Blender is released, it can be downloaded directly from the `Blender website <https://blender.org/download/>`__ and installed using the steps described in the section `Install from blender.org`_.